srinathmahto/Timeseries_project/README.md

-Satellite Intelligence Assignment
+# Satellite Intelligence Data Engineering Assignment

+---

-My Approach
+## 📌 My Approach

 When I receive an unfamiliar dataset, I try not to jump straight into cleaning.